Republicans and Trump meet with high expectations

 And there are differences between Congressional Republicans and the president on major issues, such as trade.
 This week Trump signed an executive order pulling the U.S. out of TTP, putting an end to a trade deal unpopular among members of both parties but in line with traditional GOP ideals.
 Republicans helped President Obama move the deal forward in 2015.

-One of those Republicans was Sen. Jim Risch, R-Idaho, who was cautious in his response.
+One of those Republicans was Sen. Jim Risch, R-Idaho, who was cautious in his response earlier this week.
 "I heard about it.
 I haven't seen the details on it.
 I want to see what the plans are for the future before I criticize," Risch said hours after Trump signed the order.

 On another issue, a tax proposal called the border adjustment tax, an idea by Speaker Ryan that is intended to persuade companies from buying products overseas, which is in line with Trump's made-in-America goals.
-The proposal would tax companies for any good they brought in from overseas.
+The proposal would tax companies for any good they brought in from overseas, a proposal that Trump has called "too complicated."

-Trump has indicated that he's not in favor of it, calling it "complicated."

 Collins, the first member of Congress to back Trump, indicated that Republican leadership are still supportive of it.